 The rise in e-commerce forces businesses to optimize inventories to facilitates faster product access, improve packaging, and deliver products.
 Tracking your inventory and stock requirements helps you leverage your supply chain to improve your delivery services.
 Innumerable product categories complicate manual inventory management and hence, need AI intervention for better performance.

-Constantly upgrading AI applications enhance the inventory management capabilities of e-commerce businesses.
+Constantly upgrading Artificial Intelligence in E-commerce businesses enhance the inventory management capabilities.
 AI also helps bridge the gap between current demand and future requirements successfully.

 Here’s How AI Improves Inventory Management:

 - Statista states that 44 percent of retail businesses believe AI will improve productivity.

 - A staggering 43 percent reported that AI increases revenue.